Have you ever pulled the brains out of a mummy using a crochet hook?

 From KS1 the extensive curriculum gives every child the opportunity to excel in a variety of areas of school life: curriculum work, behaviour, termly productions or by taking part in extra-curricular activities.

 Our small sized classes are led by excellent teachers and supported by teaching assistants allowing children to progress and be supported so that they become confident in their work.
-Specialist teaching ensures that our children have the opportunity to learn from both male and female members of staff.
 We celebrate individual success in many areas of school life in class and in assembly.